 Reading is a complex activity, with many components.
 Problem-solving skills, developed early on in literacy learning, are used to decode and later deduce things from the books children study.
 English is essential to every area of the curriculum and forms the heart and core of our learning and teaching.

-At Highfield, we follow the Letters and Sounds teaching program to develop children into fluent and skillful readers.
-Children begin their Phonics journey with us in Nursery and are taught Phonics in a structured, practical and interactive way incorporating games, internet resources, whiteboard work and reading books which continues into Year 2.
+At Highfield, we follow the Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme approved by the DfE to develop children into fluent and skillful readers.
+We start teaching phonics in Reception and follow the Little Wandle Letters and Sounds Revised progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
 We provide additional support for those children who require help with their Phonics and reading, including those who have English as an additional language or who have special needs, by way of interventions from Early Years through to Year 6.

 For more information on Phonics click here